acredsfan/autonomous_mower/README.md

     ```bash
     sudo apt-get install libatlas-base-dev libhdf5-dev libhdf5-serial-dev python3-dev python3-pip i2c-tools gpsd gpsd-clients python3-gps python3-libgpiod
     ```
+    Note: to get gpiod to work within the venv, you must run the following command after your venv is created, replacing "/path/to/venv" with the correct path to your venv:
+    ```bash
+    python3 -m venv --system-site-packages /path/to/venv
+    ```

 2. Clone the repository:
     ```bash